Judas Kiss (2011 film): Plot

 Danny strikes a relationship with Chris Wachowsky, the winner of the previous year's festival.
 As he is preparing for the big day, he is approached by Shane Lyons, the son of famous Hollywood producers and self-proclaimed "emperor" of the college.
 Shane takes an interest in Danny and has sex with him, asking him to move to his residence regardless if he wins the festival or not.
-Chris warns Danny that Shane is only interested in him because he is a potential winner and will dump him – just as he did to Chris a year ago – if his parents disapprove his film.
+Chris warns Danny that Shane is only interested in him because he is a potential winner and will dump him – just as he did to Chris a year ago – if his parents disapprove of his film.
 However, Danny is insistent about Shane's involvement as his abusive father, Daniel Sr., threatened to cut him off if he shows the film, straining his relationship with Chris and Abbey.

 On the day of the awards ceremony, Zach presents evidence of Danny's deception to Daniel Sr., who in turn gives it to Mrs. Blossom.
 He tries to convince Danny to quit the festival, but the latter brushes him off.
 Welds appears one last time to Zach and reveals that he is actually Danny – and by extension Zach – as an old man.
 Danny's fraud costs him the award, but the other judges' assertions win him chance to play Judas Kiss, an autobiography of Danny's abusive life after his mother died.
 He is given special recognition, but this ends his friendship with Chris and Abbey for good.
-Danny visits Zach in his compartments and shares his fears.
+Danny visits Zach in his apartment and shares his fears.
 Zach tells him that what already happened cannot change, encouraging him to craft a better life.